Completely integrable Hamiltonian systems with weak Lyapunov instability or isochrony: Introduction

 If $(x_0,0)$ belongs to the projection of $\Gamma$ on the $q_1,p_2$-plane and ${\mathcal T}(x_0)$ is the period of the first component of any integral curve of $\Omega \nabla H$ on $\Gamma$, then $v=0$ if and only if ${\mathcal T}'(x_0)=0$.

-A necessary and sufficient condition for the stability of the origin of \eqref{canonicalequations} is that all periodic orbits in a neighbourhood of $(0,0)$ in the $q_1,p_2$-plane have the same period so the center is (locally) isochronous.
+A necessary and sufficient condition for the stability of the origin of \eqref{canonicalequations} is that all periodic orbits in a neighborhood of $(0,0)$ in the $q_1,p_2$-plane have the same period so the center is (locally) isochronous.
 In this case all orbits of (1.1) in $\R^4$, with $(q_1,p_2)$ near $(0,0)$, are periodic and have the same period.
 Moreover, a further first integral appears as we shall see using a result of Barone and Cesar~\cite{C}.
-This happens for instance for the following two functions
+This happens for instance for the following two functions (see \eqref{ex5.7} and \eqref{ex5.10})

+The corresponding Hamiltonian systems are superintegrable, see Fas\-s\`o~\cite{Fa}, `Maximally superintegrable systems' p.~110, and the Definition at p.~106.
+In Section~\ref{additional} we show other explicit examples of our superintegrable isochronous systems, more precisely we find all those which have a third quadratic in the momenta first integral.

+Isochro\-nous systems had been recently studied starting from powerful ideas of Calogero by himself and collaborators, see~\cite{Ca}, Fran\c coise~\cite{F}, and the references therein.
+There do not seem to be immediate connections of our systems with Calogero's techniques; however, perhaps the question deserves further work.

-In Section~\ref{Isochronous} we show a theorem on isochro\-nous centers taken from~\cite{Z1}.
-We reproduce here the proof to be self-contained.
-Our result relates these functions with the even functions and so it shows that isochronicity in the $q_1,p_2$-plane, and Lyapunov stability for \eqref{canonicalequations}, is a rare phenomenon among the class \eqref{canonicalequations}.
-Isochronous centers were first studied by Urabe~\cite{U} with a different approach, in~\cite{Z1} a new characterization by means of the so called `involutions' $h$ was found which permits to construct the functions giving isochro\-nous centers.
+In Section~\ref{Isochronous} there are results on 2 dimensional isochro\-nous centers taken from Zampieri~\cite{Z1}.
+We reproduce here the proofs to be self-contained.
+We relate the functions $g$, giving isochronous centers, with the even functions and so isochrony, and Lyapunov stability for \eqref{canonicalequations}, is a rare phenomenon among the class \eqref{canonicalequations}.
+Isochronous centers were first studied by Urabe~\cite{U} with a different approach.
+In~\cite{Z1} a new characterization by means of the so called `involutions' $h$ was found which permits to construct the isochro\-nous centers.
+One of the Referees points out that the survey \cite{CS} shows my Theorem~\ref{ThIsochronous} as a classical result and asks to clarify the paternity.
+Indeed a 1998 preprint is quoted (see Theorem~7.3 in~\cite{CS}) instead of the 1989 paper~\cite{Z1}.
+However, Chavarriga \& Sabatini's~\cite{CS} is a good survey on general isochronous centers, not necessarily of the form considered in this paper (among the vast literature on this field see~\cite{M}).